 - Add the apples, raisins and pecans and mix on low until combined.
 Scrape the batter well with a rubber spatula to make sure everything is blended.
 Scrape the batter into the prepared pan.

-- Bake for 60 minutes.
+- Bake for 55 to 60 minutes.
 The top will feel firm and be deeply browned.
 A toothpick inserted near the center will come out almost clean.

 - Cool completely on a rack.
-Turn out onto a rack and then turn right-side-up onto a platter if you are going to serve it or heavy foil if you wish to store or freeze it.
+Turn out onto a rack and then turn right-side-up onto a platter if you are going to serve it right away.
+If you wish to store or freeze it, turn it out onto heavy foil.

 TO MAKE AHEAD: Cake may be stored well wrapped at room temperature for up to 3 days or frozen.